top of page

 Historic Paintings through Scent

-"Bagh-e Hind" is an exhibition conceptualised around the olfactory landscape of Mughal-era South Asia.
-The first of its kind, this multidisciplinary exhibition is the result of a collaboration between art critic and perfumer Bharti Lalwani (India) and historian and literary scholar Nicolas Roth (USA).
-Roth, a specialist in Mughal-era horticultural writings, was invited to select five paintings depicting garden scenes from the seventeenth and eighteenth centuries for Lalwani to translate into fragrance and Edible Perfume™ .
+"Bagh-e Hind" is an open access research-exhibition conceptualised to map the olfactory landscape of Mughal-era South Asia.
+The first of its kind, this multidisciplinary exploration is the result of an independent collaboration between art critic-perfumer Bharti Lalwani (India) and historian and literary scholar Nicolas Roth (USA).
+Nicolas, a specialist in Mughal-era horticultural writings, was invited to select five paintings depicting garden scenes from the seventeenth and eighteenth centuries for Bharti to translate into perfume, Edible Perfume™, incense, and glass sculptures among other artistic forms between the period of June 2021 to August 2022.

-The select images illustrate the splendour of the time in painterly details of rose bushes as far as the eye can see, narcissus stems delicately held by courtly gentlemen, a stunning fireworks display, irises within a formal garden-scape, and a discreet lover’s spot decorated with a bed of flowers amid a lush forest.
-The selected paintings, while in the public domain of digitised collections belonging to institutions outside of South Asia, have not been shown together, much less contextualised with scent.
+Paintings curated in this exhibition illustrate the splendour of the pre-colonial period through elaborately drawn details of rose bushes as far as the eye can see, narcissus stems delicately held by courtly gentlemen, a stunning fireworks display, irises within a formal garden-scape, and a discreet lover’s spot decorated with a bed of flowers amid a lush forest.
+These select paintings, while in the public domain of digitised collections belonging to institutions outside of South Asia, have so far never been put on public view, or curated together or seen through the lens of botany, much less contextualised with immersive scent experiences.

 bottom of page